Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Omitted Proofs in Section

 We have

 Inequality (a) utilizes the fact that $\min_{x\in\cx} f(x) - \min_{x\in\cx} h(x) \le \max_{x\in\cx}\{f(x) - h(x)\}$.
 Inequality (b) comes from (\ref{multi-stage KL: step 1}).
-Similarly, we have $Y_t - X_t \le \frac{M_g}{2\mu_Q} \sum_{k=t+1}^T X_t^2$.
+Similarly, we have $Y_t - X_t \le \frac{M_g}{2\mu_Q} \sum_{k=t+1}^T X_k^2$.
 Given the fact that $X_T = Y_T$ and $X_t, Y_t \le G$ for all $t=1,\dots,T$, applying Lemma~\ref{lemma: sequence}, we have that the bounded gradient mismatch condition holds:

-\textbf{Step 2: KŁ Condition of $l(\theta)$.} Although \citet{kakade2002approximately} only derived the Performance Difference Lemma for infinite-horizon discounted MDPs, one can use the same trick to get a similar result for finite-horizon MDPs.
+\textbf{Step 2: P{\L}K Condition of $l(\theta)$.} Although \citet{kakade2002approximately} only derived the Performance Difference Lemma for infinite-horizon discounted MDPs, one can use the same trick to get a similar result for finite-horizon MDPs.
 Therefore, we have

-Inequality (a) utilizes the \textit{KŁ condition of optimal Q-value functions}, and inequality (b) comes from the bounded gradient mismatch inequality.
-Employing the deterministic policy gradient theorem in \citet{silver2014deterministic}, we have
+Inequality (a) utilizes the P{\L}K condition of optimal Q-value functions, and inequality (b) comes from the gradient mismatch inequality.
+Employing the deterministic policy gradient theorem in \citet{silver2014deterministic},

 Therefore, we obtain

 The equality $(a)$ comes from (\ref{eq: deterministic policy gradient}) and the fact that